 3M has merged with Bibliotheca, LLC.
 Security gates, workstations and accessories continue to provide necessary security to reduce the loss of County library materials as they circulate at our library facilities.

-(Yes\No\N/A):
+Is Funding Required (Yes/No): If Yes, Was the item budgeted (Yes\No\N/A): Yes